Spontaneous Composing

 Located at 1282 N Main Street Providence, RI

-Contact Improvisation is an exploration of the body’s relationship to the physical forces that govern our motion while in physical contact with other bodies.
-The form can be expressed as highly athletic exchanges – falling and flying through space, and also as quiet, mindful exchanges with very little motion.
+Contact Improvisation is an exploration of the body’s relationship to the physical forces that govern our motion while in physical contact with others.
+Contact Improvisation can be expressed as highly athletic exchanges – falling and flying through space, and also as quiet, mindful exchanges with very little motion.
 This wide range of movement potential makes CI safe and accessible to all bodies, ages, and abilities.
+Class includes a balance of skill training and improvisational exercises and games that test our ability to adapt and improvise in the moment, challenging in real-time, our functionality and creative choice-making.
+Learn more at Contact Improv Providence

 at Main Street Martial Arts